nelly2k/notes/coding/aws/architectire/well-architected.md

 - where is the key stored?
 Should be separated from data?
 - under what conditions is the key released?
 - are key being rotated?
 Can you decrypt backups with the new version of a key?

+# Serverless design
+Serverless application built using a collection of abstract services.

+- Event driven design
+- scalable as required
+- quick to implement
+- quick to run
+- concurrent
+- share nothing
+- use state machine to coordinate work
+- design for failure/duplicates